 Trump plans to ban abortions after 20 weeks gestation and defund Planned Parenthood.
 He’s committed to making the Hyde Amendment permanent, so taxpayers won’t ever have to pay for abortions.

 Perhaps most importantly, he promises to appoint pro-life justices to the Supreme Court.
 He’s submitted a list of 11 potential judges that pro-life leaders have praised.
 Roe v.
 Wade could be overthrown altogether.

-The best way you can speak up for the unborn in this election is to vote for pro-life politicians.
-That includes congressmen, governors (for some states), and the president.
+The best way you can speak up for the unborn in this election is to vote for a pro-life president, pro-life congressman, and (in some states) pro-life governors.
 Then our youngest Americans will have a fighting chance at life, liberty, and the pursuit of happiness.